MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/07-Deploy-to-Azure-Container-App-TS.md

 Let's get started by using VS Code to deploy the functions code to Azure Functions.

-1. Open the *samples/acs-to-teams-meeting/server/typescript* project folder in Visual Studio Code.
+1. Open the *server/typescript* project folder.

 1. You should have already run `npm install` and see a *node_modules* folder in the project root.
 If not, open a command window and run `npm install` to install the dependencies.